ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The claim is network-dependent in the sense that different asset networks or systems may utilize a different asset locking (disablement) mechanism.

 The sender gateway provides the choice of the format to the receiver gateway.
 Mechanisms to establish this value between the sender and receiver gateways may be utilized prior commencing the SAT protocol.
-However, these are out of scope.
+Specifically, these are expected to be negated prior to the establishment of the SAT protocol and are out of scope for this document.

 ### Lock assertion Claim